 Part I: Introduction

 Christmas parties in Mexico are a time of celebration where the ritual of the annual feast is dressed up in food.
-The Catholic commemoration of Christ's birth was incorporated into the Pre-Hispanic ritual during which December 26 –sixteenth month of the Aztec calendar- was the celebration of the descent of the God Huitzilopochtli and the invocation for rain in spring: the atemortli.
+The Catholic commemoration of Christ’s birth was incorporated into the Pre-Hispanic ritual during which December 26 –the sixteenth month of the Aztec calendar- was the celebration of the descent of the God Huitzilopochtli and the invocation for rain in spring: the atemortli.